sert20/Work_history/Master's_Thesis/README.md

+# What's in this folder?
-This folder contains Sergio Turrado's Master's Thesis "Numerical modeling of the atmosphere of exoplanet Trappist-1e".
+This folder contains Sergio Turrado's Master's Thesis "Numerical modeling of the atmosphere of exoplanet Trappist-1e", within the Master's Degree in Astrophysics (60 ECTS) at Universidad Complutense de Madrid (Spain).

 The file "Master's_Thesis_ES.pdf" is the complete text of the Thesis in its original version in Spanish.
 A version translated to English will be available soon.